Summer Reading Program

 3:00-3:30 p.m.
 Snack/Music/Closing

 The program is limited to 40 students and registration is accepted on a first come, first served basis.
-In order to allow adequate time for planning, parents should register their children as soon as possible by using the registration form and returning by mail or scan/email; or by registering online Transportation is not provided by the church.
+In order to allow adequate time for planning, parents should register their children as soon as possible by using the registration form available in the church office and returning by mail or scan/email; or by registering online.
+Transportation is not provided by the church.